yezhenqing/spatial-live/docs/source/guide.rst

 A quick demo
 ------------

-Spatial-LVV has a built-in demo for exploration, the user interface is quite intrinsic and straigthforward.
+Spatial-live has shipped with a built-in exploration demo with an intuitive and straigthforward user interface.
-The left panel mainly control the on/off of the layers for different variables.
-By toggling it to "on" state, the corresponding layer will be added into the visual output.
-And the "yellow" color of a menu item indicates the current active layer.
+The left panel primarily control the activation or deactivation of various variable layers.
+When toggled to the "on" state, the corresponding layer will be added into the visual output, with the active layer indicated by a "yellow" menu item.

-The middle pane will render the visual output timely and responsively, as long as the setting paramters changed.
+The middle pane renders the visual output promptly and responsively, updating whenever paramters are modified.
-It supports several mouse actions, including zoom ( mouse wheel ), rotate (mouse left), and drag ("Ctrl" + mouse left).
-If you are Mac OS user, probably need to replace the "Ctrl" with the "Command" key.
+It offers several mouse actions: zooming (using the mouse wheel), rotating (by holding the left mouse button), and dragging (by holding "Ctrl" + left mouse button).
+Mac OS users may need to replace the "Ctrl" with the "Command" key.

-The right-top panel provides a convinience interface for adjusting those parameters to control the apperance of the current active layer, and organize each layer well for a good layout.
-Particullaly, You can switch between the two view modes, including the 2D orthographic and the 3D orbiting perspective mode.
+The top-right panel offers a user-friendly interface for conveniently adjusting parameters that control the appearance of the currently active layer and optimizing the layout of each layer.
+Particullaly, it allows you to switch between two view modes: the 2D orthographic mode and the 3D orbiting perspective mode for a versatile viewing experience.

 .. video:: _static/spatial-demo-video.mp4
    :autoplay: